-The Links property represents the links associated with the resource, as defined by that resources schema definition.
-All associated reference properties defined for a resource shall be nested under the links property.
+The Links Property represents the hyperlinks associated with the resource, as defined by that resources schema definition.
+All associated reference properties defined for a resource shall be nested under the Links Property.
 All directly (subordinate) referenced properties defined for a resource shall be in the root of the resource.